Blok905/boutique/README.md

 ## Security

-- Blok Boutique is non-custodial, not trustless.
+- Boutique is non-custodial, not trustless.
 The operator still controls the web origin, API, manifests, and runtime.
 - `ord` and `bitcoind` are the trust anchors for listing validity and settlement checks.
 If either service is stale, dishonest, or misconfigured, marketplace decisions will be wrong.
 - collection membership, listings, offers, and sales ledgers are off-chain application state
 - external services are optional enrichment or fallback only and are not the settlement trust path